Table of Contents

 Kipa

-Tourists come to Kipa primarily to visit the largest Migros store in Edirne.
-You can also eat wonderful meatballs on the upper floor of Kipa.
+Tourists come to the Kipa AVM in Edirne’s city center (Merkez) primarily to visit the large 5M Migros hypermarket.
+(EDITED) You can also eat wonderful meatballs on the upper floor of Kipa.

 The Top Goods to Buy in Edirne